 Hotels.com; Expedia.co.uk; Lastminute.com

-(searches based on 2 nights, 2 people, for the first weekend, sorted by distance to Russell Square - please change these as required)
+(searches based on 2 nights, 2 people, for the second weekend, sorted by distance to Russell Square - please change these as required)

 University of London Union